 - Soak sticks briefly in water and roll in sugar to coat.
 Allow to dry completely.

 - Add warm water to a large saucepan.
-Stir in sugar until no more will dissolve.
+Stir in 8 cups of sugar until no more will dissolve.

 - Place the saucepan on the stove, and bring to a low boil over medium heat.
 Add remaining sugar and any additional sugar as needed until you reach a fully saturated solution and no more sugar will dissolve.
-Allow to cool for 20-30 minutes.
+If you’re using a candy thermometer, you’ll want the temperature to reach around 250 degrees F. Allow to cool for 20-30 minutes.

 - Carefully pour the mixture into the mason jars and add food coloring and/or candy flavoring as desired.